codsen/codsen/packages/string-strip-html/README.md

 ## Features

 - Can be used to generate Email Text versions.
-Any URL links can be extracted and put after a previously linked element.
+Optionally, any URL links can be extracted and put after a previously-linked element.
 - Works when opening or closing tag bracket is missing on some tags.
 - It can detect and skip false positives, for example, `a < b and c > d`.
-- Works on dirty code - duplicate brackets, whitespace after opening bracket, messed up closing slashes — you name it, we will aim to tackle them.
+- Works on dirty code - duplicate brackets, whitespace after opening bracket, messed up closing slashes — you name it — everything will be stripped.
 - Adds spaces or line breaks to prevent concatenation.
 Except where punctuation characters follow.
 - Can remove tags with all the content between opening and closing tag, for example `<style>...</style>` or `<script>...</script>`
 - Uses recursive HTML decoding, so there's no way to cheat this library by using any kind of HTML encoding (unless you turn the decoding off via `opts.skipHtmlDecoding`)